Define the Cause of the Problem

-Louise Richardson, in What terrorists Want, points out that "If one believes terrorism to be caused by poverty, dispatching the military to defeat it will not solve the problem.
+Louise Richardson, in What Terrorists Want, points out that "If one believes terrorism to be caused by poverty, dispatching the military to defeat it will not solve the problem.
 Conversely, if one believes terrorism to be the work of maniacal religious fanatics, all the best social problems in the world won't reduce the threat."

 Avoid Magical Thinking

-Too many policy-makers - in business and in politics - believe in what David Allen Green calls 'the magical thought' that by 'banning' something you actually get rid of it, as if you have pointed a wand and said aloud some spell of prohibition. ... and 'puff' the 'banned' thing disappears.
+And remember that too many policy-makers - in business and in politics - believe in what David Allen Green calls 'the magical thought' that by 'banning' something you actually get rid of it, as if you have pointed a wand and said aloud some spell of prohibition. ... and 'puff' the 'banned' thing disappears.
 Spoiler - it doesn't!

 Don't Try to Control Too Much